 AMP has entered into agreements for management and agency services ("Service Agreements") with the OMEGA Joint Ventures, MESA, and OMEA.
 Participants in these organizations are all members of AMP.
 The AMP board of trustees has established a joint venture oversight committee that is responsible for reviewing financial information and operating matters related to the OMEGA Joint Ventures.
 Under these Service Agreements, AMP serves as agent and provides planning, construction and financial management, operations, and other professional and technical services.
 AMP is compensated based on an allocation of direct expenses and overhead.
-Compensation for these services for the years ended December 31, 2018 and 2017 was \$0 and \$1,153,026, respectively.
+There was no compensation for these services for the years ended December 31, 2019 and 2018.

 MESA provides engineering, administrative and other services to AMP and its members.
-The expense related to these services for the years ended December 31, 2018 and 2017 was \$11,756,400 and \$13,694,481, respectively.
+The expense related to these services for the years ended December 31, 2019 and 2018 was \$11,405,603 and \$11,756,400, respectively.

 Certain members of AMP are also members of OMEGA: JV1, JV2, JV4, and JV6.
 In addition, all of OMEGA JV5 generation is delivered to OMEGA JV5 members.
 AMP purchases power and fuel on behalf of OMEGA JV5.
-Power and fuel purchases for the years ended December 31, 2018 and 2017 were \$3,996,103 and \$3,020,382, respectively.
+Power and fuel purchases for the years ended December 31, 2019 and 2018 were \$3,445,305 and \$3,996,103, respectively.

-For each of the years ended December 31, 2018 and 2017, AMP made contributions of \$240,000 and \$200,000 to OMEA, respectively.
+For each of the years ended December 31, 2019 and 2018, AMP made contributions of \$240,000 to OMEA.

+At December 31, 2019, accounts receivable and accounts payable include \$1,726,816 and \$1,229,317, respectively, of amounts due from/to affiliates.
 At December 31, 2018, accounts receivable and accounts payable include \$1,275,518 and \$924,572, respectively, of amounts due from/to affiliates.
-At December 31, 2017, accounts receivable and accounts payable include \$360,241 and \$895,158, respectively, of amounts due from/to affiliates.

 TEA provides various power scheduling and commodity management services to AMP as well as purchases natural gas on behalf of AMP.
-Expenses related to these services were \$106,737,942 for 2018 and \$85,042,386 for 2017, respectively.
+Expenses related to these services were \$78,726,996 for 2019 and \$106,737,942 for 2018.